magento/devdocs/guides/v2.2/release-notes/release-candidate/component-status.md

 * <span class="status yellow">Yellow</span> - The module has some critical and major issues that may cause some problems.
 * <span class="status green">Green</span> - The module has a few issues, but major functionality is not affected.

-The issues used to generate the status of these components come from verified internal and GitHub reports for Magento 2.2.
+The issues used to generate the status of these components come from verified internal and GitHub reports for Magento 2.2 that are planned to be fixed prior to the General Availability release.
 Issues that are not related to the 2.2 release are not part of this report.

 ## CE Modules